CLAIRE-Labo/python-ml-research-template/README.md

        Otherwise, delete the section.
     5. Delete this getting started, to only keep the project [Getting Started](#getting-started) section.

 You're off to a good start!
-Here are a few tips for keeping your project in a good shape.
+Here are a few tips for keeping your project in good shape.

 - Keep this README up to date.
-  Fill the sections after the Getting Started when releasing your project.
+  Fill in the sections after the Getting Started when releasing your project.
   We give a structure and some templates for those.
 - Remember to pin your dependencies whenever you install new ones.
   More on this in the installation guides.